harrisonkong/HKNSLayoutConstraintDemo/README.md

 This is a demo application for `HKNSLayoutConstraintDemo`.

-For documentation of the module **HKNSLayoutConstraintDemo**, go to https://github.com/harrisonkong/HKNSLayoutConstraintDemo
+For documentation of the module **HKNSLayoutConstraint**, go to https://github.com/harrisonkong/HKNSLayoutConstraint

 <img src="./docs/cloudline.png" alt="---line---">